michaeldunn99/Modern_C_Challenges/Ch8-Shortest-Path/README.md

 ## Challenge Posed

 *"Extend the idea of an adjacency matrix of a graph G to a distance matrix D that holds the distance when going from point i to point j.
-Mark the absence of**direct arc with a very large value, such as SIZE_MAX.*
+Mark the absence of a direct arc with a very large value, such as SIZE_MAX.*
 *Can you find the shortest path between two nodes x and y given as an input?"*

 ## Background